WZBSocialScienceCenter/otreeutils/README.md

-1. Either install the package from [PyPI](https://pypi.python.org/pypi/otreeutils) via *pip* (`pip install otreeutils`) or download/clone this github repository and copy the `otreeutils` folder to your oTree experiment directory
+1. Either install the package from [PyPI](https://pypi.python.org/pypi/otreeutils) via *pip* (`pip install otreeutils`) or download/clone this github repository and copy the `otreeutils` folder to your oTree experiment directory.
-2. Edit your `settings.py` so that you add "otreeutils" to your `INSTALLED_APPS` list
+2. Edit your `settings.py` so that you add "otreeutils" to your `INSTALLED_APPS` list. **Don't forget this, otherwise the required templates and static files cannot be loaded correctly!**

 ### Custom data models and admin extensions